 #9) Help organization for CMMI appraisals:

-This is ongoing process for any organization to update for CMMI levels, ISO standards and certifications.
-This is good opportunity for testers to be a part of these CMMI appraisals as an Appraisal Team Member (ATM).
+This is the ongoing process for any organization to update for CMMI levels, ISO standards and certifications.
+This is the good opportunity for testers to be a part of these CMMI appraisals as an Appraisal Team Member (ATM).